People In Beijing Can Use Their Palm-Prints To Access Subway Line

 Some privacy-conscious people were worried about breaching privacy and leaking information as biometric data theft became more common in recent years.

-It’s quite useful when my phone runs out of battery, and I can still pay with my hand,”another user commented.
+It’s quite useful when my phone runs out of battery, and I can still pay with my hand,”

 The service is currently only available for people who have completed real name verification, a requirement for WeChat Pay.